-viewed as contributing to adolescents' involvement in deviance (Conger 1971; Shaw and McKay 1942; Smith 1983).
+In some theories, a social environment tolerant of crime and drug use is viewed as contributing to adolescents engaging in deviant behavior (Conger 1971; Shaw and McKay 1942; Smith 1983).
 An antisocial environment may provide opportunities for involvement in deviant behavior through the availability of inappropriate behavior models to emulate or through instrumental opportunities.
 For example, drug use is more likely if drugs are available in the neighborhood (Dembo et al. 1979, 1986).

-Most mainstream theories view deviance as the result of failures in conventional bonding by the family, school, and other institutions whose functions are to socialize youth to the conventional order (Kandel 1980; Jessor and Jessor 1977).
-When socialization is effective, youth develop an emotional attachment to the school and family, a commitment to conventional activities, an involvement in such activities, and a belief in the moral order underlying conventional bonds (Elliott et al. 1985; Kaplan et al. 1984; Kandel 1980; Jessor and Jessor 1977; Hirschi 1969).
+Most mainstream theories view deviance as the result of failures in conventiona bonding by the family, school, and other institutions whose functions are to socialize youth to the conventional order (Kandel 1980; Jessor and Jessor 1977; Brook et al. 1990).
+When socialization is effective, youth develop an emotional attachment to the school and family, a commitment to conventional activities, an involvement with such activities, and a belief in the morai order underlying conventional bonds (Elliott et al. 1985; Kaplan et al. 1984; Kandel 1980; Jessor and Jessor 1977; Hirschi 1969).

 Peer bonding is another critical element in explaining deviance.
-In the social learning perspective (Akers 1977; Sutherland 1947), adolescents learn delinquency by modeling -- exposure to friends' delinquent behavior, peers' social approval of delinquent acts, and anticipated rewards for engaging in delinquency.
-Peer-group influences on deviance are especially likely when there is weak bonding to the family and school (Elliott et al. 1985; Kandel 1980; Jessor and Jessor 1977; Hirschi 1969).
+In the social learning perspective (Akers 1977; Sutherland 1947) adolescents learn delinquency by modeling-exposure to friends' delinquent behavior, peers' social approval of delinquent acts, and anticipated rewards for engaging in delinquency.
+Peer group influences on deviance are especially likely when there is weak bonding to the family and school (Elliott et al. 1985; Kandel 1980; Jessor and Jessor 1977; Hirschi 1969).

-More proximal to problem behavior and influenced by the more distal social factors discussed above is the adolescent's self-concept -- the overall sense of personal worth and efficacy (Bandura 1982; Brook et al. 1990; Kandel 1974; Kaplan 1975; Kaplan et al. 1984).
+More proximal to problem behavior and influenced by the more distal social factors discussed above is the adolescent's self-concept-the overall sense of personal worth and efficacy (Bandura 1982; Brook et al. 1990; Kandel 1974; Kaplan 1975; Kaplan et al. 1984).
+Serious psychological disorders such as

+Kaplan 1975; Kaplan et al. 1984).
 Serious psychological disorders such as depression may underlie poor self-concept (Jensen et al. 1988; Mitchell et al. 1988).

 The factors discussed above can be integrated.
-For example, Rodriguez and Zayas (1990) point out that disadvantaged status, low income, and discrimination, together with social environments that tolerate deviance, may be posited to weaken conventional bonding and strengthen deviant peer bonding.
+For example, Rodriguez and Zavas (1990) point out that disadvantaged status, low income, and discrimination, together with social environments that tolerate deviance. may be posited to weaken conventional bonding and strengthen deviant peer bonding.
 Weak conventional bonds and strong deviant peer bonds may directly influence deviance, but they may also foster a weak self-concept, a more proximate and psychological influence on deviance.
-Models like these, which have generally not been informed by insights from studies of minority-group behavior, nor tested among minority subpopulations, are nevertheless assumed to be universally applicable.
+Models such as these, which generally have not been informed by insights from studies of minority group behavior nor tested among minority subpopulations, are nevertheless assumed to be universally applicable.
 Therefore, it is important to consider how explanations derived from the sociocultural experiences of minority groups provide insights not encountered within mainstream approaches.
-Delinquency and drug-use research on minority populations has often relied on explanations that link such behaviors to subcultural characteristics, for example, ethnically derived norms and values about the male role (Anderson 1978; Curtis 1975; Horowitz 1982; Rainwater 1987).
+Delinquency and drug use research on minority populations has often relied on explanations that link such behaviors to subcultural characteristics, for example, ethnically derived norms and values about the male role (Anderson 1978; Curtis 1975; Horowitz 1982).
 Other subculturally based concepts, such as delinquent subculture (Miller 1958) and lower class subculture (Curtis 1975; Hannerz 1969; Lewis 1961; Liebow 1967; Rainwater 1970; Suttles 1955), emphasize the existence of survival strategies to deal with disadvantaged status.